Coronavirus (COVID 19) Information

 HEALTH AND SAFETY PROCEDURES

 All of the standard health and safety checks and procedures will be taking place in school as usual.
 This will include fire evacuation procedures.
-Children will line up in ‘bubbles’ and must stand 1m apart from each other.
-(There is not enough space to stand 2m apart when all pupils are in school.)
+Children will line up in register order and must stand 1m apart from each other.

 We have been advised that the fewer items that cross the threshold between home and school, the safer everyone will be.
-This means that homework on paper will be kept to a minimum and may be quarantined for periods of time before being looked at.
-We will try and ensure that as much homework as possible takes place through Google Classroom.
+This means that work on paper will be kept to a minimum and will be quarantined for periods of time before being looked at.
+We will try and ensure that as much work as possible takes place through Google Classroom.
 We politely request that children do not bring pencil cases, toys or other items into school and, by the same token, will send as few things home as possible.

-- Although pupils are allowed to transport books in book bags as usual we ask that these are only brought to school on Fridays.
-Children will be given a number of books to last the week and these will be changed on Fridays with previously used books being quarantined over the weekend.
+- Although pupils are allowed to transport books in book bags we ask that these are only brought to school on Mondays.
+Children will be given a number of books to last the week and these will be changed on Mondays with previously used books being quarantined.
 No other items should be brought to school in book bags.

 - Children should bring their own reusable drinks bottle every day; the water fountain will be out of use because of the risk of virus transfer.